Domestic Assault Lawyer in Minneapolis, Minnesota

 - Penalties: Domestic assault can be considered a misdemeanor, gross misdemeanor, or a felony.
 The legal penalties upon conviction can include imprisonment up to 5 years and fines up to $10,000; lesser charges will likely include 364 days in jail and $1,000 in fines.
 Restitution could be ordered to be paid to the victim.
 The right to possess or use a firearm can also be restricted or removed.

-- Escalating factors: Misdemeanor domestic assault can be increased to a felony based on a variety of escalating factors.
-Some of these factors include the young age of the victim, inclusion of a deadly weapon during the assault, extent of damage actually done, and priors of offender.
+- Escalating Factors: Misdemeanor domestic assault can be increased to a felony based on a variety of escalating factors.
+Some of these factors include the young age of the victim, inclusion of a deadly weapon during the assault, extent of damage done, and prior convictions of the offender.

 Minnesota Domestic Assault Penalties